JoshuamURD/ASXcompanyscraper/README.md

 # ASXcompanyscraper
-A python script that inputs a list of ASX codes, scrapes Yahoo Finance and outputs a spreadsheet with relevant information
+A python script that inputs a list of ASX codes, scrapes Yahoo Finance and outputs a spreadsheet with relevant information.
+This would be useful for a person who was attmepting to do initial due diligence on a handful of companies.

 # Dependencies
 - Requests
-- Beautifulsoup
+- Beautifulsoup4

 # Work to be done
 - [ ] Code needs cleaning up.
 Certain functions currently do more than one thing.